Pixels vs. Bandwidth: Tumult Hype documents and Retina displays (The New iPad & Retina Macbook Pro)

 Automate the creation of your image assets

-If you have made high resolution images for your retina-targeted Hype document, you can drop your images into the free Mac app called Unretiner to quickly generate images for the non-retina version.
-Here’s the workflow for that:
+If you have made high resolution images for your retina-targeted Hype document, you can easily drop them into your Tumult Hype document:

-1. Create your retina-sized image assets with this naming format: image@2x.jpg.
-(Prepend @2x to the extension).
+- Create your retina-sized image assets with this naming format: image.jpg & image@2x.jpg.
+(Prepend @2x to the extension of the double resolution image).

 For more tips on creating a Tumult Hype document for mobile devices, read our guide.